 Monster Hunter: World

-Aside from the seductive power creep, Monster Hunter: World also boasts some of the best action-RPG combat around.
-There’s a huge range of weapon types, from standard sword and shield combos to more eccentric tools like the gunlance, and learning the movesets of each one promises to be a steep difficulty curve.
-If you’re willing to put in the time – and we can help you a little with our Monster Hunter: World weapons guide – then this is probably the best dinosaur hunting game out there, even if some of its dinos have wings and breath fire.
+Aside from the seductive power creep, Monster Hunter: World also boasts some of the best action RPG combat around.
+There’s a huge range of weapon types, from standard sword and shield combos to more eccentric tools like the gun lance, and learning the move sets of each one promises to be a steep difficulty curve.
+If you’re willing to put in the time – and we can help you a little with our Monster Hunter: World weapons guide – then this is probably the best dinosaur hunting game out there, even if some of its dinos have wings and breathe fire.
+Still not convinced?
+Read our Monster Hunter World review to see why we awarded this game an incredible 9/10 score.

 Far Cry: Primal

-Yes, for all you amateur archeologists cracking your knuckles to type a lengthy comment out there, we know that Primal is set in the Mesolithic era, millions of years after the dinosaurs were wiped out by a cataclysmic event.
-However, if you’re a fan of dinosaurs then wooly rhinos, mammoths, and formidable cave bears are the next best thing, and Far Cry Primal has the lot.
+Yes, for all you amateur archaeologists cracking your knuckles to type a lengthy comment out there, we know that Primal is set in the Mesolithic era, millions of years after the dinosaurs were wiped out by a cataclysmic event.
+However, if you’re a fan of dinosaurs then woolly rhinos, mammoths, and formidable cave bears are the next best thing, and Far Cry Primal has the lot.

 Primal lets you hunt all of these creatures and tame some of them as well so you can send them charging into battle on your behalf.
-And if you find yourself tiring of all the mammalian slaughter then this is still one of the best open-world games around, and there are plenty of distractions and hidden quests to discover along the way.
+And if you find yourself tired of all the mammalian slaughter then this is still one of the best open-world games around, and there are plenty of distractions and hidden quests to discover along the way.
 It’s not the best Far Cry, but it captures the feeling of prehistory better than most games.
+Find out how the series has modernized (unfortunately without dinosaurs) in our Far Cry 6 review.

 That’s your lot, the very best dinosaur games on PC.
-If you’re looking to dig up more classic-feeling greats then check out our list of the best retro games on PC.
-In the meantime we’ll be quietly waiting for more triple-A studios to realise how much better their games would be with the odd dino sprinkled in.
+If you’re looking to dig up more classic-feeling greats then check out our list of the best retro games.
+In the meantime, we’ll be quietly waiting for more triple-A studios to realize how much better their games would be with the odd dino sprinkled in.